AaronBalint/betaflight/README.md

 **gps_rescue_angle**

-This is the maximum flight angle for GPS recovery and flight plan manoeuvres.
+This is the maximum flight angle for GPS recovery and mission flight plan manoeuvres.
 A higher value will result in faster horizontal movement and is independent of  gps_rescue_throttle_max.

 **gps_rescue_throttle_hover**